+The Hotel Al-Andalus is where to stay in Seville, Spain!
 This modern, 4-star hotel in the Heliopolis barrio of Seville, Spain is a contemporary, business hotel that offers plenty of holiday indulgences.

 Arriving in Spacious Style

 We arrived in the late afternoon sun, after an inexpensive cab ride from downtown Seville.
-The Silken Al-Andalus has an unloading bay to pull in to, which, in a densely populated city with tiny streets, took the stress out of unloading our bags.
+The Hotel Silken Al-Andalus has an unloading bay to pull in to, which, in a densely populated city with tiny streets, took the stress out of unloading our bags.
 We passed through circular rotating doors into a pleasant, air-conditioned lobby with glass windows that rose six stories above the floor.
 The area offered plenty of seating, helping us escape the 100 degree heat outside!

 Check-in was quick, and we were given keys to the Suerte suite up on the sixth floor.
 The suite came complete with a living room/seating area, king size bed, separate shower and bathtub, as well as double sinks and loads of storage.
 The theme was classic Andalusia, with pottery in deep earth and red tones, and wood furniture that wouldn’t look out of place in the Real Alcazar.
 The room had a nice view of the adjacent Estadio Benito Villamarin, which is where Real Betis play.